The treatment of bone cancers is complex and requires specialist care. It will depend on:

 - whether or not the cancer has spread (its stage)

-- your age, fitness and general health
+- your age, fitness, general health and preferences.

 Preparing for treatment

 - Some types of chemotherapy and radiotherapy can affect your heart and kidneys.
-Your doctor may recommend you have some tests to check your heart and kidney functions.

 - If your doctor suspects you risk fracturing a bone because of the cancer, you may need to wear a splint to support the bone or use crutches.